 ANTH 325.
-Food and Culture (3-3-0) AIGM [Same as SOCL 325]
+Food and Society (3-3-0) AIGM [Same as GEOG 325; Formerly SOCL 325]

-Prerequisite: Any SOCL or ANTH 200-level course.

-This course is designed to develop an appreciation for the role of food in culture.
-The course will survey how food has been a central pawn in the political strategies of states and households; marks social differences, boundaries, and bonds, and how eating is an endless enactment of gender, family, and community relationships.
-Exploring cultural similarity and difference through food will provide course participants with a concrete and accessible yet powerful example of the cultural construction of reality, the ecological bases behind that construction, and their own participation in that process.
+Prerequisite: Any 200-level ANTH, GEOG, or SOCL course.
+This course is designed to develop an appreciation for the role of food in human societies.
+The course will survey how food has been a central pawn in the political strategies of states and households; marks social differences, boundaries, and bonds; and is an endless enactment of gender, family, and community relationships.
+Students will explore food consumption, production, and distribution both locally and globally and will use food as a lens to understand cultural relationships, social inequalities, and environmental impacts of agriculture, food production, and food waste.